 Use Uncertainty to Your Advantage

-Which is why getting even more comfortable with it can help tame your anxiety — and may even be the push you need to achieve goals that feel out of reach.
-“The only thing given in this world is change.
-The more we can accept that, the more change can feel exciting, like an infusion of new energy,” says Mollie Eliasof, a psychotherapist and licensed clinical social worker in New York City.
+That's why getting even more comfortable with it can help tame your anxiety—and may even be the push you need to achieve goals that feel out of reach.
+"The only thing given in this world is change.
+The more we can accept that, the more change can feel exciting, like an infusion of new energy", says Mollie Eliasof, a psychotherapist and licensed clinical social worker in New York City.

 Why Uncertainty Throws Us Off

-It’s human nature to feel uneasy when we don’t know what’s coming.
-To our early ancestors, “uncertainty equaled danger and needed to be avoided at all costs,” says Robin Buckley, PhD, an executive coach in New Hampshire.
-Cave too dark to see whether a hungry sabertooth tiger might be lurking inside?
+It's human nature to feel uneasy when we don't know what's coming.
+To our early ancestors, "uncertainty equalled danger and needed to be avoided at all costs", says Robin Buckley, PhD, an executive coach in New Hampshire.
+Cave too dark to see whether a hungry saber-toothed cat might be lurking inside?
 Better to just steer clear.

-“When we have the ability to explore and yet get locked into habits or patterns, even good ones, it doesn’t allow for expansion, creativity or new growth.”
+"When we have the ability to explore but get locked into habits or patterns, even good ones, it doesn't allow for expansion, creativity or new growth".

 Why It's Time to Embrace the Big "?"

 There are obviously occasions when sticking with what you know is smart.
-No one’s gonna say you should pick a dark, abandoned side street over your usual well-lit route when you’re headed home late at night.
-“But when we have the ability to explore and yet get locked into habits or patterns, even good ones, it doesn’t allow for expansion, creativity or new growth,” explains Buckley.
+No one's going to say you should pick a dark, abandoned side street over your usual well-lit route when you're heading home late at night.
+"But when we have the ability to explore but get locked into habits or patterns, even good ones, it doesn't allow for expansion, creativity or new growth", explains Buckley.